Skip to main content

 1. Clone Repository

-Clone the frontend repository (https://github.com/CATALOG-Historic-Records/orphaned-wells-ui-server) and navigate to the root of the repository.
+Clone the backend repository (https://github.com/CATALOG-Historic-Records/orphaned-wells-ui-server) and navigate to the root of the repository.

 2. Create conda environment and install Python dependencies.